 An award-winning writer with more than two decades of experience in real estate.

 If you’re young and you’re looking to purchase a new home to live in, maybe you should consider turning your first home into an investment property.
 While most people wait until after they’ve bought their first or second home to begin investing in real estate, you could start much sooner than you think.
 We’ll explain why jumping into the real estate investing game might be a good idea.

 Many people, especially in the wake of the mortgage crisis, have found themselves wondering: “Is buying a house a good investment?”
 One way to ease your worries about whether buying a house will pay off is by renting out the first home you buy.
-By turning your home into an investment property, you can leverage your less-than-perfect credit, less-than-perfect lifestyle and limited responsibilities into an investment.
-All it takes is a little bit of smarts and real estate shrewdness.
+By turning your home into an investment property, you can leverage your less-than-perfect credit, less-than-perfect lifestyle, and limited responsibilities into an investment.
+All it takes is a few smarts and real estate shrewdness.

 - First Job